SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Experiment Results

 \subsection{Experimental Set-up}

-\paragraph{Datasets.} We conduct extensive experiments over a suite of reasoning datasets\footnote{Since GSM8K, MATH, and \textbf{\twonotes}~MuSiQue-Ans do not provide dev-sets, we partition their train-sets to create train and dev splits.
-For GSM8K and MATH, we use a 90:10 split, while for \textbf{\twonotes}~MuSiQue-Ans, we adopt an 80:20 split.}:
+\paragraph{Datasets.} We conduct extensive experiments over a suite of reasoning datasets\footnote{ We use 90:10 train/dev splits for GSM8K and MATH, and 80:20 for MuSiQue-Ans, as these lack official dev-sets. }:

-\begin{itemize}[leftmargin=8pt,itemsep=0em,before= ] \item \textbf{Mathematical Reasoning}.
+\begin{itemize} \item \textbf{Mathematical Reasoning}.
 We use two mathematical datasets, GSM8K~\cite{cobbe2021trainingverifierssolvemath}, which is a collection of grade school math word problems, and MATH~\cite{hendrycks-2021-competition-math}, which contains high school competition-level math problems across seven diverse topics.
 Following standard practice in the verification setting, we use the MATH-500 subset~\cite{lightman2024lets} for test-time evaluation involving multiple generations.

 \item \textbf{Question-Answering}.
-We use \textbf{\twonotes}~MuSiQue-Ans dataset~\cite{trivedi-etal-2022-musique}, a challenging multi-hop question-answering dataset constructed by composing six diverse reasoning graphs of sub-questions from five different sources.
+We use MuSiQue-Ans dataset~\cite{trivedi-etal-2022-musique}, a challenging multi-hop question-answering dataset constructed by composing six diverse reasoning graphs of sub-questions from five different sources.

 \item \textbf{Spatial Reasoning}.
 We use the small \texttt{SpaRP}~\cite{rizvi-etal-2024-sparc}, i.e., \texttt{SpaRP-S} dataset, which comprises four textual spatial reasoning sub-datasets covering various spatial characterizations. \texttt{SpaRP} requires spatial relation composition to deduce relations between two objects when their direct relation is not provided in the context. \end{itemize}